Skip to content

 Once the SpiraApp has been activated system wide and enabled for a product you can edit its product settings.

-This is where you define the rules to conditionally control List fields on artifacts.
+This is where you define the rules to conditionally control list fields on artifacts.
 Use the following format for each rule in an artifact's setting textbox:

 {primary field name}={field value} | {affected field name}={comma separated list of field values}